Elli Schlunke

 SCULPTURES

-I started at the deep end, really, working mainly in bronze, which I used to cast myself in my own little foundry.
-After a friend gave me 80 rolls of yellow and black stickytape a few years ago, I realised I could make sculptures out of just about anything.
+I started at the age of 40, at the deep end, really, working mainly in bronze, which for a few years I used to cast myself in my own little foundry.
+After a friend gave me 80 rolls of yellow and black sticky-tape some years ago, I realised I could make sculptures out of just about anything.
 Suddenly every bit of junk I saw seemed to be brimming with potential.
 It feels so right, too, re-using or re-purposing materials.
 Although I've moved towards more durable materials than sticky-tape now, I no longer feel the need to make absolutely permanent objects like bronzes which will most likely outlast the human race.
-My current favourite materials are plumbing pipes and fittings, and wire mesh sometimes fortified with cement.
-I am slowly coming back into making more sculptures after a hiatus lasting longer than I had hoped.
+My current favourite materials are plumbing pipes and fittings, and wire mesh, sometimes fortified with cement.
 I love making big things but at present I'm trying to produce smaller ones.
 I've had the privilege of making some huge pieces for the Woodford Folk Festival including some 3-dimensional signs made from all sorts of junk.

 Bronze and corten steel, cast by Chalkos Art Foundry using the "lost rope" method.
 A tribute to Des and his influence on the Woodford Folk Festival.